 - Starch: Corn starch is the other thickening agent in the recipe, theoretically you could only use flour OR only starch however I prefer 50%-50%.

-- Hazelnut Praline Paste: What makes this Paris-Brest super delicious is the hazelnut praline paste used both filling the choux, also in the mousseline cream.
+- Hazelnut Praline Paste: What makes this Paris-Brest super delicious is the hazelnut praline paste used both in filling the choux, also in the mousseline cream.
 Hazelnut Praline is effectively a paste that consists 50% hazelnut and 50% sugar (caramel to be exact).
 I prefer buying the praline paste online but it can be easily made at home by mixing toasted hazelnut with hot dry caramel, letting the mixture cool and harden then blending them together with a food processor until it becomes a paste.
 Make sure that your blender is strong enough to make the praline paste, it is quite an effort for the mixer that is why I prefer to buy it ready made.
 I absolutely adore hazelnut praline paste, it is a sweet, nutty paste with a super deep flavor.
 Not too thick, not too thin, mixing it with chocolate or pastry cream can take it to the next level.
 If you decide to purchase it, make sure you buy pure praline paste that is 50% nut (typically hazelnut) and 50% sugar.
-The one I am using is Callebaut Hazelnut Praline paste, see picture below
+The one I am using is Callebaut Hazelnut Praline paste, see picture below.
+An alternative to substitute hazelnut praline paste is hazelnut butter, either store bought or homemade hazelnut butter.
+However, since it does not contain sugar, you will need to increase the sugar for the pastry cream.

 1. How to make Pâte à choux